-- 7. Reporting requirements at this level are designed to meet the accountability requirements of the Council of Australian Governments (COAG) Disability Reform Council (DRC). - 8.
-NDIS Performance comprises agreed outcomes, key performance indicators (KPIs) and measures designed to assess the extent to which the NDIS is achieving the outcomes intended by governments, and will be set out in the State's NDIS legislation. - 9.
-Because of the longer-term focus on NDIS outcomes, reports at this level will be provided annually to the DRC from the WA NDIS authority Board (the Board).
+- 5. Reporting requirements at this level are designed to meet the accountability requirements of the Council of Australian Governments' Disability Reform Council (DRC). - 6.
+NDIS performance comprises agreed outcomes, key performance indicators (KPIs) and measures designed to assess the extent to which the NDIS is achieving the outcomes intended by governments, as set out in the NDIS legislation. - 7.
+Because of the longer term focus on NDIS outcomes, reports at this level will be provided annually to the DRC from the National Disability Insurance Agency (NDIA) Board and from Western Australia for Western Australia-administered sites for 2017-18.

-WA NDIS authority Operational Performance
+Reporting on WA NDIS Operational Performance for 2017-18